isomerpages/moe-readacademytest/_user-guides/FAQs.md

 OverDrive.</p>
 <p>OverDrive also provides the platform for using their resources.&nbsp;</p>
 <p></p>
-<p>The designated platform for schools is Sora, the student reading app,
+<p>The designated platform for schools is SORA, the student reading app,
 while Libby is the library reading app for public libraries like NLB.&nbsp;</p>
 <p></p>
 <p>Besides OverDrive, READ@Academy also carries some ebooks from EBSCO.&nbsp;These